IamGotu/4072-ITE313-LABORATORY-EXERCISE-5/HOW TO RUN.md

 In the terminal located in folder social_media_app type "composer install" to have vendor

+In the terminal located in folder social_media_app type "composer require pusher/pusher-php-server" and npm install --save laravel-echo pusher-js

 Inside folder social_media_app find the file ".env.example" and change it to ".env"

 In the terminal located in folder social_media_app type "php artisan migrate" to migrate the database